olayinka3405/Manual-Testing-Portfolio/README.md

 ## Steps to Reproduce:
     1. Navigate to the registration page.
-    2. Fill in the required fields (e.g., Name, Email, Password).
+    2. Fill in the required fields (e.g., Username, Email, Password).
     3. Click the "Sign Up" button.
     4. Expected Result: User should be successfully registered, and a confirmation message should appear.
     5. Actual Result: The button does not trigger any action, and the user is not registered.